 What Is Quantum Computing and How Does It Differ from Classical Computing?

 Quantum computing represents a fundamental departure from classical computational approaches, leveraging quantum mechanical phenomena to process information in ways that classical computers cannot replicate.
-Unlike classical bits that exist in definite states of 0 or 1, quantum bits (qubits) can exist in superposition simultaneously representing both states until measured.
+Unlike classical bits that exist in definite states of 0 or 1, quantum bits (qubits) can exist in superposition, simultaneously representing both states until measured.

 The Three Pillars of Quantum Advantage

-Quantum Interference allows quantum algorithms to amplify correct answers while canceling out incorrect ones, improving solution accuracy and reducing computational noise—critical factors when dealing with mission-critical calculations where precision determines success or failure.
+Quantum Interference allows algorithms to amplify correct answers while canceling out incorrect ones.
+It improves solution accuracy and reduces computational noise critical when dealing with mission calculations where precision determines success or failure.

 Quantum-Inspired vs. True Quantum Computing